orbisgis/h2gis-plugin_solene/README.md

-Gdms Solene plugin
+Solene plugin
 ====

-Plugin for Gdms that adds support for the cir/solene file format.
+Plugin that adds support for the cir/solene file format.